Flipping-Utilities/rl-plugin/README.md

   to disk as JSON.
 It also loads JSON from disk (previously saved) and turns them into objects.

 **ui/**
-- This folder contains all of the UI code for the plugin which is the code that draws the "plugin" you see, such as the slots tab, the flipping tab, the statistics tab, and all of the content within them.
+- This folder contains all the UI code for the plugin which is the code that draws the "plugin" you see, such as the slots tab, the flipping tab, the statistics tab, and all the content within them.

 **jobs/**
-- This folder contains code that is running in background threads to periodically performing some action, such as the code that queries the wiki to get the new prices of items, or the code that sends premium users' slots to our api.
+- This folder contains code that is running in background threads to periodically perform some action, such as the code that queries the wiki to get the new prices of items, or the code that sends premium users' slots to our server.

 **utilities/**
 - Just random code that doesn't fit neatly into any of the categories above.

 ### Example Flow

-This section will give an example of how the plugin actually runs, what happens during its lifetime, how the different components interact with each other, and how the data flows.
+This section will give an example of how the plugin actually runs and what happens during its lifetime.
+Much more detail can be added to this section, which I will hopefully get to sometime...

 The starting point to this plugin is the FlippingPlugin class.
 On Runelite startup, the Runelite code will create an instance of the FlippingPlugin class and then call its `startUp()` method.